 A good description is SO important for getting your pins pinned.
-I know that a lot of people like to let their image do the the talking, after all Pinterest is all about images!
+I know that a lot of people like to let their image do the talking after all Pinterest is all about images!
 But I believe a pin description is just as important as the image.
 It can help with SEO and help give so many reasons as to why people should be pinning your content.

 Writing a Description for Your Pinterest Pin:

 1. What to Include in Your Pinterest Pin Description

 When writing a description on your pin you want to include your blog post title or product title, and your description.
 Now, if you have Rich Pins (which I highly recommend) it will automatically add your title to your pin above the description.
 However, I still like to add my title to my pin description for SEO.
 It really is going to be up to you to decide what to do.

 In the past, I recommended using hashtags in a Pinterest pin description.
 Pinterest is now moving away from that, however, and they now tag pins with excessive hashtags as spam.
 Pinterest does say that if you must use hashtags, only use one and make it something unique.
 This means don’t use your one hashtag as your SEO keyword, use it wisely.

 2. How to Write Your Pinterest Pin Description

 When writing your Pinterest Pin description, look at your blog post or product.
 What about your post or product makes it unique?
 What can you say in a few sentences that will draw people in?

 For my pin descriptions, I like to describe the blog post or product.
 Sometimes I will use a direct quote from my blog post or maybe a short sentence review from a customer about the product.
 If you decide to use a direct quote, make sure it’s short, direct, and to the point.
 Use it to get people to click or want to read more.